WillAdams/gcodepreview/README.md

     include <gcodepreview.scad>;

-and then use the commands:
+and then use commands such as:

+    generategcode = true;

     difference() {
       cube([Stock Length, Stock Width, Stock Thickness], center=false);